Volkswagen Passat (B8): Saloon discontinuation

-In January 2022, Volkswagen discontinued the 4-door saloon version of the Passat in Europe.
+In December 2021, Volkswagen put the 4-door saloon version of the Passat out of the production line in Europe and withdrew it from price lists when it was announced in January 2022.
 The estate version sells better in Europe, and that Volkswagen's Arteon liftback is positioned in a similar market segment.

 Reception

 According to the chairman of the board of Volkswagen, Martin Winterkorn, the B8 is "a premium car without the premium price", indicating that the Passat nameplate was moved to the small car segment, as opposed to the previous generation models that were conceived as large family cars, although some auto journalists have criticised this strategy since it effectively puts the Passat in competition with the Audi A6.